Shana12345/LatestDocker/README.md

 <a name="improve"></a>
 # Improvements for the Future
 - The improvement that needed to be made would be adding the firewall.
-Due to the fact that the ipaddress kept altering made it more difficult to implement.
+Due to the fact that the IP address kept altering made it more difficult to implement.
   In addition, add HTTP traffic to the firewall rules without the VMs producing an error.
 - Adding CRUD functionality
 - Learning more in depth testing